Sign Up for 2021 Policy Committees

-City staff and elected officials are encouraged to join fellow city officials from around the state for policy committee meetings to be conducted remotely beginning in July.
+City staff and elected officials are encouraged to join fellow city officials from around the state as the League convenes its legislative policy committee meetings starting in July.

-City officials are encouraged to sign up for policy committees to address general issues facing cities, but also emphasizing city issues that have developed from addressing the COVID-19 pandemic.
-Hearing from cities around the state will be critical as the League shapes it’s legislative policies and priorities for the 2021 session.
+City officials are encouraged to sign up for policy committees to address general issues facing municipalities.
+Hearing from cities around the state will be critical as the League shapes its legislative policies and priorities for the 2022 session.

-In the first meeting in July, city officials will share what issues are affecting their cities and what they would like the committee to address.
-Officials are encouraged to look at specific policies and offer suggestions to change existing policies, create new policies, or delete obsolete ones.
-Additionally, IGR staff will provide a legislative update on the regular legislative session and any special sessions.
-Staff will also go through each policy to explain if it was addressed during the 2020 regular legislative session or a special session.
+Additionally, League intergovernmental relations (IGR) staff will provide a legislative update on the regular legislative session and any special sessions.
+Staff will also go through each policy and explain whether it was addressed during the previous legislative session or special sessions.
 Staff and committee members will then discuss potential speakers for meeting 2.

-At the second meeting in August, members will hear from guest speakers from state agencies, interest groups, legislators, and other local officials to learn more about the issues that the committee has decided to focus on.
+At the second meeting in August, members will hear from guest speakers, including representatives from state agencies and interest groups, legislators, and other local officials, to learn more about the issues that the committee has decided to focus on.
 Additionally, the committee will further offer and review draft changes to policies.

-Last year, more than 130 city officials from all around the state participated in the four committees that set the legislative policies for the League’s lobbying efforts.
-All city officials, whether they’ve served before or not, are encouraged to sign up.
+Last year, more than 140 city officials from all around the state participated in the four committees that set the legislative policies for the League’s lobbying efforts.
+Both city officials that have served before and have never served are encouraged to sign up.

-Important note for members who served last year: If you have not already done so, please sign up to confirm your participation again this year.
+Important note for members who served last year: If you have not already done so, please sign up to confirm your participation again this year, even if you served last year.

 Here are answers to some common questions for those considering participating in policy committees: